Skip to main content

 Open the Get Help bot to log a question, bug, or feature requestAny logged-in userThis guide

 If you are unsure which role you have, check with your workspace admin.
-Full permission breakdowns are in How Roles Work.
+Full permission breakdowns are in /how-roles-work.

 Adclear is not a static rules engine.
-It is a set of agents that get sharper every time someone tells them whether a flag was right or wrong, and why.
+It is a set of agents that get sharper every time someone tells them whether a comment was right or wrong, and why.
 The “why” is the part most teams miss, and it is the part that actually trains the agents.
 Three things happen every time you click a response button:

 The promotion moves forward